rjunderwood/avtestkit/README.md

 ### 1.4 Install Carla-Simulator

 Other requirements.
 Two Python modules: Pygame to create graphics directly with Python, and Numpy for great calculus.
-To install both modules using pip, run the following commands.
+To install both modules using pip3, run the following commands.
 ```sh
 pip3 install --user pygame numpy
 ```